SimVascular/svFSIplus/Code/Source/README.md

   }
 ```

 Note that the `:` array operator used to copy a column of an array is part of the Fortran language.
-It was not always possible to efficiently (i.e. memory-to-memory copy) and cleanly replace Fortran array operators by C++ Array template methods.
-In the above aexample the Fortran `:` operator was replaced in C++ by an explicit `for` loop.
+It was not
+always possible to efficiently (i.e. memory-to-memory copy) and cleanly replace Fortran array operators by C++ Array
+template methods.
+In the above example the Fortran `:` operator was replaced in C++ by an explicit `for` loop.

 <!--- ====================================================================================================================== --->